Visit Banff for Easter Weekend

 Little Crits & Cruiser Crit

-Preceding the Criterium on June 16 are two fun bike races for anyone to join in.
-Starting at 3.30pm the Balkan Restaurant Little Crits gives kids up to 11 yrs the chance to race on the Criterium course while raising funds for Banff Elementary School.
-With the styles of bike as varied as the costumes of the riders, the Cruiser Crit is a fund raising event which is as comical for the spectators as for the participants, starting at 4pm.
+Preceding the Criterium on June 14 are two fun bike races for anyone to join in.
+Starting at 2.30pm the Balkan Restaurant Little Crits gives kids up to 11 yrs the chance to race on the Criterium course while raising funds for Banff Elementary School.
+With the styles of bike as varied as the costumes of the riders, the Cruise for a Cause is a fund raising event which is as comical for the spectators as for the participants, starting at 3.00pm.

 To view the start and finish points for the above races as well as the routes the races will take, see the Bike Fest course map.